awsdocs/aws-control-tower-guide/doc_source/best-practices.md

 + **IAM policy simulator** – With the IAM policy simulator, you can test and troubleshoot IAM\-based and resource\-based policies\.
 For more information, see [Testing IAM Policies with the IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_testing-policies.html)\.
 + **AWS CloudTrail logs** – You can review AWS CloudTrail logs to see actions taken by a user, role, or AWS service\.
 For more information about CloudTrail, see the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-user-guide.html)\.

-  Actions taken by CloudTrail landing zone administrators are logged in the landing zone master account\.
+  Actions taken by CloudTrail landing zone administrators are logged in the landing zone management account\.
 Actions taken by member account administrators and users are logged in the shared log archive account\.

   You can view a summary table of AWS Control Tower events in the [**Activities** page\.](https://console.aws.amazon.com/)